mchav/dataframe/test_coverage.md

   - Fallback to text.

 * sortBy
+  - Sorts by a given column in ascending order.
+DONE
-  - Sorts by a given column.
+  - Sorts by a given column in descending order.
+DONE
   - Throws an error if it doesn't exist.
+DONE

 * columnInfo
   - Return correct types and lengths.